Azure/FTALive-Sessions/content/aks/aks-networking.md

 - [Maximum pods per node](https://docs.microsoft.com/azure/aks/configure-azure-cni#maximum-pods-per-node)
 - The minimum value that can be set per node is 10 - [Refer for mandatory node requirement in this case](https://docs.microsoft.com/azure/aks/configure-azure-cni#configure-maximum---new-clusters)

-> While planning the IP addresses, leave some additional room for upgrade operations which generally surge the node percentage to 25% or with 1 additional node.
+> While planning the IP addresses, leave some additional room for upgrade operations.
+By default, AKS configures upgrades to surge with 1 extra node.

+## Dynamic allocation of IPs and enhanced subnet support (preview)
+A drawback with the traditional CNI is the exhaustion of pod IP addresses as the AKS cluster grows, resulting in the need to rebuild the entire cluster in a bigger subnet.

+The new [dynamic IP](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni#dynamic-allocation-of-ips-and-enhanced-subnet-support-preview) allocation capability in Azure CNI solves this problem by allotting pod IPs from a subnet separate from the subnet hosting the AKS cluster.

 ## The IP tables in Azure Kubernetes Service
 - Cluster level rules for each service.